Shellability and homology of $q$-complexes and $q$-matroids: Tower Decompositions

 We define subspaces $U_1,\dots,U_r$ of $E$ and subsets $\overline{U}_1, \dots, \overline{U}_r$ of $E \setminus \{\0\}$ by

 where, by convention $U_0 := \{\0\}$.
 Further, we define

 and we shall refer to this as the \emph{tower decomposition} of $U$.
 Observe that although $\M_U$ (or equivalently, the vectors $u_1, \dots , u_r$) need not be uniquely determined by $U$, the subspaces $U_i$ (and hence the subsets $ \overline{U}_i $) are uniquely determined by $U$.
 To see this, it suffices to note that there is a unique generator matrix of $U$, say $\M^*_U$, which is in reduced row echelon form, and it is easily seen that the corresponding subspace $U^*_i$ is equal to $U_i$ for each $i=1, \dots , r$.
-Thus the tower decomposition $\T(U)$ of $U$ depends only on $U$.
+Thus, the tower decomposition $\T(U)$ of $U$ depends only on $U$.
 Moreover, it is obvious that $\T(U)$ determines $U$, since $U= U_r$.
+Note also that the set $U\setminus \{\0\}$ of nonzero elements of $U$ has the disjoint union decomposition

 \begin{defn} Given any nonzero vector $u\in \Fq^n$, the \emph{leading index} of $u$, denoted $p(u)$, is defined to be the least positive integer $i$ such that the $i$-th entry of $u$ is nonzero.
 Further, given a subset $S$ of $\Fq^n$, the \emph{profile} $p(S)$ of $S$ is defined to be the union of the leading indices of all of its nonzero elements, i.e.,